kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 ### Running the OpenTelemetry Collector

 The [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) can be run as a sidecar, a daemonset, a deployment , or a combination in which the daemonset buffers telemetry and forwards to the deployment for aggregation (e.g. tail-base sampling) and routing to a telemetry backend.
-To support these various setups, the API Server should be able to send traffic either to a local (on the master) collector, or to a cluster service (in the cluster).
+To support these various setups, the API Server should be able to send traffic either to a local (on the control plane network) collector, or to a cluster service (on the cluster network).

 ### APIServer Configuration and EgressSelectors